Nuffle-Labs/docs/protocol.md

 The Nuff Protocol leverages the current state-of-the-art threshold signature protocol[^harts].

 the following properties that enable the Nuff Protocol:
-- Adaptable Signatures: Since the protocol outputs Schnorr signatures, these can be adapted and cheaply verified without the need for any specific precompiles in the underlying chain, this is an improved benefit over any pairing based signature.
+- Adaptable Signatures: Since the protocol outputs Schnorr signatures, these can be adapted and cheaply verified without the need for any specific precompiles in the underlying chain, this is an improved benefit over any pairing-based signature.
 - Adaptively secure: HARTS remains fully secure and operational up to `\(t_{c} < n/3\)` malicious parties.
 - Efficient: HARTS outputs a Schnorr signature of size $\lambda$ with a near-optimal amortized communication cost of $O\left(\lambda n^{2} \log n\right)$ bits and $O(1)$ rounds per signature.
 This means that dealing shares is amortized and that the signing round is constant.
 The arrangement of nonce shares happen offline once retrieved.
 - Robustness: HARTS ensures guaranteed output delivery, even in asynchronous conditions.
 - Internal agreement protocol: HARTS internally uses a VABA to agree on the dealers of the system.
 We can extend this VABA to agree on the message to be signed to protect the assets further.

-> For the devnet, we have not yet decided on a curve for the signature, it would be useful to have a curve that is FFT-Friendly, although for now we are going to use `secp256k1` as we build out the protocol and decide on an FFT-Friendly curve when we introduce them.
+> For the devnet, we have not yet decided on a curve for the signature, it would be useful to have a curve that is FFT-Friendly, although, for now, we are going to use `secp256k1` as we build out the protocol and decide on an FFT-Friendly curve when we introduce them.
 We can also explore EC-FFT.

 > Furthermore, we are yet to decide on the following ideal parameters:
 - `n`: number of parties